— Manual Installation#

 Only follow these troubleshooting steps if something in the previous section did not check out.

-• Ensure that Miniconda is installed: Search for the Anaconda Powershell prompt (it will say Anaconda Powershell Prompt (Miniconda3)) on your computer and open it up.
+• Ensure that Miniforge is installed: Search for the PowerShell prompt (it will say Windows PowerShell) on your computer and open it up.

-If you cannot find it, press here to install Miniconda.
+If you cannot find it, press here to install conda.

-• After opening the Anaconda Powershell, type conda init and press Enter.
+• After opening PowerShell, type conda init and press Enter.

 • Ensure the packages are installed (if they are already installed, this will not do anything).